ajay2051/Python-Basics/README.md

 # Objects

-The object is an entity that has a state and behaviour with it.
+The object is an entity that has a state and behavior with it.

 An object consists of:
 State: It is represented by attributes of an object.
 It also reflects the properties of an object.
-Behaviour: It is represented by methods of an object.
+Behavior: It is represented by methods of an object.
 It also reflects the response of an object to other objects.
 Identity: It gives a unique name to an object and enables one object to interact with other objects.

 # Improve The Performance of Web